rydal05/OpenSourceIssueTracker/README.md

 4. save/follow repos

 ### Demo Video & Other
-Demo of the project is viewable [here](https://youtu.be/zB7AYFokeWQ?si=2xfSKD9YnrQF2cmp).
+A demo video of the project is viewable [here](https://youtu.be/zB7AYFokeWQ?si=2xfSKD9YnrQF2cmp).

 This was entered into the KnightHacks 2026 hackathon, [BloomKnights](https://bloomknights.devpost.com/).

 The devpost is viewable [here](https://devpost.com/software/freeira).